Updates to the Pediatric HIV Testing Service (as of 1/11/2023)

 - within 48 hours after birth

-- two weeks of age
+- 2 weeks of age

-- four to six weeks of age
+- 4 to 6 weeks of age

-- four to six months of age
+- 4 to 6 months of age

 Note: Negative NAT results in an infant younger than 28 days do not exclude HIV infection, particularly if the infant has been exposed to antiviral medication in utero or after birth.